 There might be various reasons for the drop in engagement levels and loss of interest in organizational activities.

-They can include differences of opinion with supervisors, or dissatisfaction with compensation, rewards and recognition, or even the work culture.
+They can include differences of opinion with supervisors, dissatisfaction with compensation, rewards, and recognition, or even the work culture.

-The task of re-engaging disengaged employees can be challenging.
-However, it is possible by using the right strategies.
+Re-engaging disengaged employees can be challenging.
+However, using the right strategies can make it possible.

 The critical step is to work towards re-establishing and strengthening the broken trust of the employees.